-- Costs - Rome Hostels are expensive in general.
-In bed in a dorm room starts at €18 per night (normally large dorm rooms) in the low season, but expect to pay €20 to €30 per night in a medium sized dorm room (6 to 10 beds) in high season.
+- Price - Rome Hostels are expensive in general.
+In bed in a dorm room starts at €18 per night (normally large dorm rooms) in the low season, but expect to pay €20 to €30 per night in a medium-sized dorm room (6 to 10 beds) in the high season.
 As with all other major cities in Europe prices at the weekend tend to be 20% to 40% higher.
-Check HostelWorld to get exact prices for your dates.

 - City Tax - In Rome, the tourist tax is very expensive.
 For hostels, it costs €3.50 per person/per night and this fee is not included in the price you find on Hostelworld and other booking websites.
-Consider it as an extra and pay it upon arrival in cash.
+Consider it as an extra fee that is paid in cash upon arrival.

 The RomeHello Hostel is the best hostel in Rome.
 It is located in the bang in the centre of Rome and within walking distance of all the major tourist sights.